EvSecDev/SCMP/README.md

 ## NOTES

+### Universal Configs

+This program's objective of simplifying configuration management would not be complete without the ability to deploy the same file to all or groups of hosts.
+To this end, there are two features that make this possible: UniversalConfs and UniversalGroups.

+UniversalConfs is a directory in the root of your repository that will contain a filesystem-like directory structure underneath it.
+Configuration files in this directory will be applicable for deployment to all hosts.
+If a particular host should need a slightly different version of the UniversalConf config, then a file with an identical path and name should be put under the host directory to stop that host from using the universal config.
+If a particular host should not ever use the UniversalConf configs, then the config option `ignoreUniversalConfs` should be set to true under that particular host in the DeployerEndpoints YAML section of the main config.

+UniversalGroups is a set of directories that will only apply to a subset of hosts.
+The functionality is identical to the UniversalConfs directory, but will only apply to hosts that are apart of the group.
+You can specify the directory name and the hosts that should use the directory in the main YAML config.

 ### Reload commands

 It is recommended to use some sort of pre-check/validation/test option for your first reload command for a particular config file.